-Financial instruments at fair value through profit or loss stood at EUR 13.6 billion, down by EUR (4.2) billion compared to last year.
-A decrease of EUR (4.2) billion in 'Derivative financial instruments' was mainly related to the increase of the interest rate curve which impacted in a symmetrical way both the fair value of derivative financial instruments on the asset and liability side.
+Financial instruments at fair value through profit or loss stood at 12.3 billion euros, down by (1.3) billion euros compared to 31 December 2021.
+The decrease is driven by less reverse repos for (1.7) billion euros, partly offset by the increase of 0.3 billion euros in 'Derivative financial instruments' that was mainly related to the increase of the interest rate curve which impacted in a symmetrical way both the fair value of derivative financial instruments on the asset and liability side.